Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation: Supplementary Material

-Form here onwards $\vecg u =\left(\rho, \sigma, \vecg{n}\right)$ is used as abbreviation where convenient.
+From here onwards $\vecg u =\left(\rho, \sigma, \vecg{n}\right)$ is used as abbreviation where convenient.
 The dynamics of the conserved quantities is determined by the divergence of the corresponding fluxes.
 Each flux is the product of a mobility function ($Q$ and $R$, respectively) and the gradient of a potential ($\eta$ and $\mu$, respectively).
-In general, these are nonequilibrium (chemical) potentials that can not be obtained as variations from a single underlying energy functional.
+In general, these are nonequilibrium (chemical) potentials that can not be obtained as variational derivatives from a single underlying energy functional.
 This renders the system active.
-For scalar fields, reflection symmetry implies that Eqs.~\eqref{eq:2Conssystem} are invariant under the transformation $x\to -x$.
+For scalar fields, reflection symmetry implies that Eqs.~\eqref{eq:2Conssystem} are invariant under the transformation $\vec x\to -\vec x$.
 Therefore, the individual terms within the potentials $\eta$ and $\mu$ do either not include derivatives or an even number of them.
 Normally, the mobilities are assumed to be functions of the fields, but terms with an even number of derivatives may also be easily accommodated.
 Furthermore, at least one uniform steady state $\vecg u_0$ with $\vecg{F}(\vecg u_0)=0$ shall exist.
+The potentially simplest example for a system~\eqref{eq:2Conssystem} is a reaction diffusion system with $N+2$ species that has been rearranged to explicitly show the two conservation laws.
+An example with $N=1$ is considered in Section~\ref{sec:app:rd}.
+However, the structure~\eqref{eq:2Conssystem} also captures much more complex systems, e.g., all examples mentioned in the main text.

-We consider the case of a conserved-Hopf instability, i.e., at control parameter $\delta=0$ the considered $\vecg u_0$ state becomes unstable with a dispersion relation above onset as in Fig.~\ref{fig:onset_hopfconserved} of the main text.
+We consider the case of a conserved-Hopf instability, i.e., at control parameter $\delta=0$ the considered $\vecg u_0$ state becomes unstable with a dispersion relation above onset as in Eq.~(1) and Fig.~1 of the main text.
 Note that in a system with $N\ge2$ nonconserved quantities a standard Hopf instability is also still possible.
 However, then the conserved quantities do not contribute to the corresponding linear modes, and interactions between nonconserved oscillatory and conserved real modes will only occur nonlinearly.
 Here, such a setting is not considered.
 The conserved-Hopf instability we are here interested in always involves the branches of the dispersion relation containing the two neutral modes at $k=0$.

 To perform the weakly nonlinear analysis valid in the vicinity of instability onset, i.e., for $\delta=\delta_2 \varepsilon^2$, we expand all fields in the smallness parameter $\varepsilon\ll 1$, i.e.,